 Welcome to my website!

 I am Wen-Juan Ma, a passionate evolutionary genetist and evolutionary genomist.
-My research lies at the intersection of evolutionary ecology, evolutionary genetics, comparative and functional genomics and bioinformatics, specifically I have developed strong interests in the fields of evolution and genomics of sex chromosomes/mating-type chromosomes, sex determination, and endosymbiont-induced asexuality.
+My research lies at the intersection of evolutionary ecology, evolutionary genetics, comparative and functional genomics and bioinformatics, specifically I have developed strong interests in the fields of evolution and genomics of sex chromosomes/mating-type chromosomes, sex determination, sexual conflict especially meiotic drive and endosymbiont-induced asexuality.
 I address these related questions in a wide variety of organisms such as amphibians, plants, fungi and parasitoid wasps, integrating fieldwork, lab crosses, molecular genetic, and comparative and functional genomic approaches.

 If some projects are interesting to you, please drop me an email to get in touch, I’d be happy to discuss and form possible collaborations.